Input phase noise in Gaussian Boson sampling: Results: MPO simulations of phase-noisy GBS system

-The behavior of the EE, given by (\ref{EE}), for Boson Sampling with photon loss present has been studied recently both for standard BS \cite{BS_MPS_Huang_2019, lossy_BS_MPO_Oh_2021} and GBS \cite{lossy_GBS_MPO_entropy_Liu_2023, lossy_GBS_MPS_algotihtm_Oh_2024}, showing in all cases photon loss influences the scaling behavior of EE significantly even for small system sizes.
+The behavior of the MPO EE, given by (\ref{EE}), for boson sampling with photon loss present has been studied recently both for standard BS \cite{BS_MPS_Huang_2019, lossy_BS_MPO_Oh_2021} and GBS \cite{lossy_GBS_MPO_entropy_Liu_2023, lossy_GBS_MPS_algotihtm_Oh_2024}, showing in all cases photon loss influences the scaling behavior of MPO EE significantly even for small system sizes.
 The values of the local dimension $d$ and bond dimension $\chi$ for each simulation were chosen to keep the error of the total probability, $1-\Tr[\hat{\rho}]$, smaller than $1\%$, a previously used standard \cite{lossy_BS_MPO_Oh_2021}.
-The interferometer is simulated as a Haar random unitary in $M$ layers of beamsplitters according to \cite{Haar_random_in_layers_Russell_2017}, see Fig.(\ref{fig:beamsplittersinterferometer}).
+The interferometer is simulated as a Haar random unitary in $M$ layers of beamsplitters according to \cite{Haar_random_in_layers_Russell_2017}, see Fig.~(\ref{fig:beamsplittersinterferometer}).
 There they demonstrate a way to directly generate the layers of beamsplitters, so it is not necessary to generate the complete Haar random unitary and then decompose it.
 Following this for a single run, the results are then averaged over multiple runs.
-In all of the simulations the maximum EE from all layers and over all possible bipartitions is found, as it represents the maximum bond dimension reached while simulating the full system.
+In all of the simulations the maximum MPO EE from all layers and over all possible bipartitions is found, as it represents the maximum bond dimension reached while simulating the full system.

-In Fig.~\ref{fig:diff_phase_noise} we plot the maximal EE vs. $N$, the number of input states, for constant squeezing $r=0.4$ and with different variances $\sigma$ of the Wrapped Gaussian distribution (\ref{Wrapped_Gaussian}).
-The size of the interferometer in the simulations is $M\times M$, where $M=\max\lbrace20,4 N\rbrace $.
+In Fig.~\ref{fig:diff_phase_noise} we plot the maximal MPO EE vs. $N$, the number of input states, for constant squeezing $r=0.4$ and with different variances $\sigma$ of the wrapped Gaussian distribution (\ref{Wrapped_Gaussian}).
+The size of the interferometer in the simulations is $M\times M$, where $M=\max\lbrace20,4 N\rbrace$.
 The squeezing parameter has been chosen because of the suitability to our current computational resources.

-It can be seen that while the growth of EE slows with higher levels of noise, the overall scaling still remains linear for a small number ($N=10$) of input states, meaning that this effect can be verified for small systems.
-This is significantly different when compared to the results of \cite{lossy_GBS_MPO_entropy_Liu_2023}, as for photon loss the sub-linear scaling of EE is already visible for low number of input states.
+It can be seen that while the growth of MPO EE slows with higher levels of noise, the overall scaling still remains linear for a small number ($N=10$) of input states, meaning that this effect can be verified for small systems.
+This is significantly different when compared to the results of \cite{lossy_GBS_MPO_entropy_Liu_2023}, as for photon loss the sublinear scaling of MPO EE is already visible for low numbers of input states.